nooblk-98/wordpess-docker/readme.md

 ## WordPress Docker Deployment Guide

-This stack enables deploying a **production-ready WordPress site** using Docker.
-It includes:
+This project provides a simple way to run a **production-ready WordPress site** with Docker.
+The stack includes:

 * ✅ WordPress with WP-CLI
 * ✅ Plugin auto-installation